Dexterous Pre-grasp Manipulation for Human-like Functional Categorical Grasping: Deep Reinforcement Learning and Grasp Representations: Related Work

-Yuzhe et al.~\cite{qin_2022} train a dexterous manipulation policy for an Allegro hand to grasp novel objects of a known category.
+Yuzhe et al.~\cite{Qin_2022} train a dexterous manipulation policy for an Allegro hand to grasp novel objects of a known category.
 Their approach uses point clouds as input to provide information about object geometry.
 The difference to our work is that we specifically address functional grasping, while in their work the grasps are arbitrary.
-Mandikal et al.~\cite{mandikal_2020} propose to learn a policy with object-centric affordances to dexterously grasp objects.
+Mandikal et al.~\cite{Mandikal_2020} propose to learn a policy with object-centric affordances to dexterously grasp objects.
 Notably, the policy is learned with a prior derived from observing manipulation videos, which requires tedious annotation of human grasp regions in the observed images.

-A wide range of works are based on real-world expert demonstrations~\cite{aravind_2018, radosavovic_2021, mandikal_2022}.
-These approaches have to deal with challenges of mapping human motion to the kinematics of the robot arm and hand.
+A wide range of works is based on real-world expert demonstrations~\cite{Aravind_2018, Radosavovic_2021, Mandikal_2022}.
+These approaches have to deal with the challenges of mapping human motion to the kinematics of the robot arm and hand.
 Hence, the direct applicability to different robotic setups is not straightforward.
-Chen et al.~\cite{chen_2022} address this issue by bootstrapping a small dataset of human demonstrations with a larger dataset including novel objects and grasps.
+Chen et al.~\cite{Chen_2022} address this issue by bootstrapping a small dataset of human demonstrations with a larger dataset including novel objects and grasps.
 The objects are deformed and dynamically consistent grasps are generated.
 The policy is then trained in a supervised manner in simulation, followed by a direct transfer to the real world.
 This method struggles with objects of complex shapes.
-In contrast, in our work we avoid using explicit demonstrations and instead rely on a general and dense reward function to guide the policy towards dexterous manipulation.
+Palleschi et al.~\cite{Palleschi_2023} utilize human demonstrations to teach the policy to grasp a wide range of objects.
+The approach is evaluated on two grippers: soft and rigid.
+In contrast, in our work, we avoid using explicit demonstrations and instead rely on a general and dense reward function to guide the policy towards dexterous manipulation.